 We are Hartsville, South Carolina, and we are one of the most dynamic small towns in the South.

-We are a place where business and industry thrive.
+We are a place where business, industry and people thrive.
 We are the smallest city in America to be the headquarters of a Fortune 500 company.
 Our businesses compete and thrive on a state level and a global stage.
 From multi-national corporations to locally-owned upstarts, we have nurtured a culture that fuels ingenuity and innovation throughout our community.

 We are a place where a tradition of educational leadership is alive and well.
-We are the home of the Governor’s School for Science and Mathematics and South Carolina’s brightest students.
-From the halls of Coker College to the stands cheering on the Red Foxes, from our classrooms to the preserved tales of the Butler School, education is ingrained in the fabric of our community.
+Hartsville is the only true college town in Eastern South Carolina as Coker University is right in the middle of our city and a leader in higher education.
+As well, we are the home of the Governor’s School for Science and Mathematics and Butler Academy, a K–12, Tuition-Free, Public Charter School serving motivated scholars from Darlington County and surrounding communities.
+Additionally there are well established private K-12 educational options in our area to offer a variety of educational opportunities.
+Whether from the campus of Coker University to cheering on the Hartsville High School Red Foxes, in our classrooms, or preserving the legacy of the historic Butler School, education is ingrained in the fabric of our community.

 We are Hartsville, the home of visionary leaders in industry, education, and the arts.
 We are an exceptional southern community working together towards a bright future.